adenine/spacebrew-admin-select-list-generator/README.md

 Spacebrew Admin Select List Generator
 =====================================

 This script enables you to easily add admin select lists for subscribers and publishers to your admin-enabled client spacebrew apps.
 You just have to follow these 5 easy steps (more details are included below):

-# import the select list generator script
+  1. import the select list generator script
-# instantiate the select list generator
+  2. instantiate the select list generator
-# initialize the drop down lists
+  3. initialize the drop down lists
-# register the spacebrew client object with the list generator
+  4. register the spacebrew client object with the list generator
-# add html select tag for each admin select lists
+  5. add html select tag for each admin select lists

 Please note that this library only works will the Spacebrew.js library sb-admin-0.1.0 and above.

-@author 	Julio Terra
+@author: 	Julio Terra
-@filename	sb-admin-dropdown-gen-0.1.0.js
+@filename:	sb-admin-dropdown-gen-0.2.0.js
-@version 	0.2.0
+@version:	0.2.0
-@date 		April 29, 2013
+@date: April 30, 2013

 Detailed Instructions
 ---------------------